Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 Eventually, I want to get a job in data science/AI/machine learning and work with a team to explore how we could leverage AI into our everyday lives.

-## EDUCATION

-York College, The City University of New York (CUNY) | Jamaica, NY Bachelor of Science in Computer Science

-> Graduated December 2023

 ## Certificates

 1. <a href="images/CTP Certificate.pdf" title="Download" download>CUNY Tech Prep</a>

 - This candidate has successfully completed CUNY Tech Prep, a year-long technical and professional development program.
 The candidate learned in-demand technologies in Web Development or Data Science, developed their professional skills through individualized career coaching, and applied their learnings through a group project, built from design to implementation and pitched at CUNY Tech Prep Demo Night.

-## RELEVANT COURSEWORK

-Intro to Computing, Principles of Programming Languages, Introduction to Data Structures, Data Structures II, Artificial Intelligence, Operating Systems

 ## SKILLS